Lake Havasu

 Lake Havasu (/ˈhɑːvəsuː/ HAH-və-soo) is a large reservoir formed by Parker Dam on the Colorado River, on the border between San Bernardino County, California, and Mohave County, Arizona.
 Lake Havasu City sits on the Arizonan side of the lake with its Californian counterpart of Havasu Lake directly across the lake.
 The reservoir has an available capacity of 619400 acre.ft.
 The concrete arch dam was built by the United States Bureau of Reclamation between 1934 and 1938.
 The lake's primary purpose is to store water for pumping into two aqueducts.
 Prior to the dam construction, the area was home to the Mojave people.
 The lake was named (in 1939) after the Mojave word for blue.
 In the early 19th century, it was frequented by beaver trappers.
 Spaniards also began to mine the areas along the river.

+Lake Havasu is legally and structurally mandated to maintain a near-constant water elevation between 445 and 450 feet, even during severe Colorado River droughts.
+As a critical extraction point for major aqueducts, upstream reservoirs like Lake Mead and Lake Powell must absorb basin-wide water deficits to keep Lake Havasu functional.

 Aqueducts

 Mark Wilmer Pumping Plant pumps water into the Central Arizona Project Aqueduct.
 Whitsett Pumping Plant is located on the lake, and lifts the water 291 ft for the Colorado River Aqueduct.
 Gene Pumping Plant, south of Gene Wash Reservoir, is west-southwest of Parker Dam and gives the water an additional boost of 303 ft.
 The Colorado River Aqueduct has three more pumping plants: Iron Mountain (144 ft), Eagle Mountain (438 ft), and Julian Hinds (441 ft).
 The total lift is 1617 ft.